Underdog-01/Personalized_BBC/shared/readme_PersonalizedBBC.txt

 [hr]

-Developed for SMF forums c/o Underdog @ [url=http://web-develop.ca]web-develop.ca[/url]
+Developed for SMF forums c/o Chen Zhen @ [url=http://web-develop.ca]web-develop.ca[/url]
-Copyright 2014 Underdog@web-develop.ca
+Copyright 2014 - 2017  noreply@web-develop.ca
 Distributed under the [url=http://creativecommons.org/licenses/by-nd/4.0/]CC BY-ND 4.0 License[/url]

 If you commend this software package and/or any other contributions that underdog@web-develop.ca develops for the SMF community,